One of the best things about macOS is you can download a huge number of apps that do magic to your Mac, making it better, faster, and stronger.

 Create, store, share – that’s the duty cycle each of us encounters when working on a Mac.
 Not everyone has a seamless experience, though.

 One of the common problems with storage is you never get enough.
 Luckily, every Mac power user knows that there are good solutions to solve that, CloudMounter being one of them.
 The app easily connects cloud storages to your Mac, so that you can deal with files on your cloud server just as with local ones through Finder.
 As a result, you get unlimited storage space that you can rely upon as long as there is an Internet connection.
 Plus, CloudMounter encrypts your sensitive data for extra protection.
+Read also: how to clean storage on mac.

 Another pain point is the ability to share files confidentially, using the cloud hosting service of your choice.
 That’s where Dropshare comes to help.
 The app allows you to upload files with drag-and-drop functionality in bulk, whereas the links you share are password-protected and can be set to auto-expire.